 A custom (turnkey, bespoke) LMS is made with a specific customer’s requirements in mind.
 The client can then use the LMS in-house or turn it into a product and sell it to other organizations.
-Custom LMSes have these benefits:
+Benefits:

 Better long-term value.
 In the long run, a custom LMS is cheaper than its ready-made counterparts.
 You don’t have to pay the license fees no matter how many users you have.

 Total control.
 As an owner, you can decide everything, from the feature set to the deployment model and, of course, content.
 No outside force will have an influence on your product, no company going bankrupt will cause support for it to cease, and no sudden update will make your working course crash on its users.

 Better security.
 Everyone who uses the same system shares the same vulnerabilities.
 All it takes is for a malicious actor to hack one of the users to find a way to access all the others.
 Having a unique system negates that risk.